Digilent/Nexys-Video-HDMI/README.md

 | 7         | Invert and store the current video frame into the next video frame buffer and display it.                                |
 | 8         | Scale the current video frame to the display resolution, store it into the next video frame buffer, and then display it. |

-NOTE: The drawing functions (Functions 3, 4, 7, and 8) were designed for the Zynq processor.
-In its current state, these functions run VERY slowly on the Microblaze processor, so it is advised not to use these functions for the time being.
+NOTE: The drawing functions (Functions 3, 4, 7, and 8) were designed for Zynq processors.
+In their current state, these functions run VERY slowly on the Microblaze processor, so it is advised not to use these functions for the time being.
 It is possible that the floating point calculations are slowing these functions down.